goobz22/goobs-cache/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please feel free to reach out to us through the following channels:
+For questions, suggestions, or feedback, reach out through:

 GitHub Issues: https://github.com/goobz22/goobs-cache/issues
 Email: mkgoluba@technologiesunlimited.net

-We appreciate your interest in goobs-cache and look forward to hearing from you.

-Use as you see fit.

-If you need expanded capabilities or have input on the current state of things feel free to comment.
-Going to include testing and monitoring and logging to allow ability to see cache hits and database usage.
-Believe there is a good opportunity for doing data backups through logging the flow of data to the database.
-Prefetching can and will be optimized.

-Happy caching!
+We're excited about goobs-cache and its potential to streamline data management in web applications.
+Your feedback is crucial in helping us improve and expand the capabilities of goobs-cache.

+Elevate your data management strategy with goobs-cache!